Skip to main content

 When to Involve an Attorney

-If the insurer denies coverage based on the death of the named insured, this is not a routine claims dispute — it is a coverage denial that may require legal action.
+If the insurer denies coverage based on the death of the named insured — or uses the death to slow, re-evaluate, or under-pay an active claim — this is not a routine claims dispute.
 The insurer’s denial, particularly if it reverses earlier payments and coverage decisions, may constitute bad faith under California law.
 An insurance bad faith attorney can:

 • Formally appeal the denial citing the Death clause and insurable interest law